 “Millennials—a cohort at the peak of financial services usage—are 2 to 3 times more likely to close all accounts with their primary financial institution.”

 4. Conversational AI decreases customer service costs

 A staggering 265 billion customer support requests are made every year costing businesses $1.3 trillion to service them.
-Conversational AI is a perfect solution to help deflect and triage repetitive customer support inquiries while also enhancing the customer experience.
+Conversational AI chatbots are a perfect solution to help deflect and triage repetitive customer support inquiries while also enhancing the customer experience.

-When banks upgrade from inefficient (and frustrating) Interactive Voice Response (IVR) technology to AI, their customer service costs reduce by 30 percent.
+When banks upgrade from inefficient (and frustrating) Interactive Voice Response (IVR) technology to a chatbot, their customer service costs reduce by 30 percent.
 To put this in monetary terms, by 2022, banking interaction costs are expected to decrease by 70 cents per interaction due to AI automation.

 With 70 percent of consumers preferring messaging over calling for customer support, conversational AI in banking customer service is a win-win for everyone.

 “By 2022, banking interaction costs are expected to decrease by 70 cents per interaction due to AI automation.”